matthewmacleod/evolvr/README.md

 Introduction
 --------------

-The evolve project is to create a massively parallel bioinformatics package which utilizes machine learning techniques.
+The evolve project goal is to create a massively parallel bioinformatics package which utilizes machine learning techniques.

 TODO
 --------------